neonsquare/bucklescript-benchmark/README.md

 ## Hand optimization vs. Compilers

-Some readers may note, that this example doesn't show that "Bucklescript" generates faster code than JS because one could just manually write code that does the same as what Bucklescript generates.
+Some readers may note, that this example doesn't show that "Bucklescript" generates faster code than "handwritten" JS because one could just manually write code that does the same as what Bucklescript generates.
 This is true, but it isn't practical.
 While this may work for very small toy examples like this benchmark, it never would work for real